svigneshece/svigneshece/README.md

 ## 👋 Hi there, I'm Vignesh!

-🎓 Third Year Electronics and Communication Engineering Student
+🎓 Final Year Electronics and Communication Engineering Student
 🏫 Agni College of Technology, Chennai

 🔧 Passionate about building **real-time electronic products** using Embedded Systems, IoT, and PCB Design.